Oneflow-Inc/oneflow-documentation/en/docs/basics/01_quickstart.md

     print(f"Test Error: \n Accuracy: {(100*correct):>0.1f}, Avg loss: {test_loss:>8f}")
 ```

-Now can we use the train function to begin the train process for several epochs and then use test function to assess the accuracy of the network at the end of each epoch:
+Now we can use the `train` function to begin the train process for several epochs and then use the `test` function to assess the accuracy of the network at the end of each epoch:

 ```python